Jennifer E. Smith (biologist)

 Jennifer Elaine Smith (Jenn Smith) is a behavioral ecologist and evolutionary biologist.
-She is an Assistant Professor of Biology at University of Wisconsin, Eau Claire.
-Previously, she was an Associate Professor and Chair of Biology at Mills College, in Oakland, California, prior to its merger with Northeastern University.
+She is an associate professor of Biology at University of Wisconsin, Eau Claire.
+Previously, she was an associate professor and chair of biology at Mills College, in Oakland, California, prior to its merger with Northeastern University.
 Her research focuses primarily on the social lives of mammals based on insights gained from long-term studies on marked individuals and comparative approaches.